 Revenue forecasts shall be conservative, using generally accepted forecasting techniques and appropriate data including historical trends.
-The County will continuously seek to diversify its revenue to broaden financial resources and improve the equity and stability of sources.
+The County will Barnstable County Draft Financial Policies April, 20, 2022 continuously seek to diversify its revenue to broaden financial resources and improve the equity and stability of sources.
 Each year and whenever appropriate, the County will reexamine existing revenues and explore potential new sources.
 Additionally, intergovernmental revenues (e.g., County assessments, grants) will be reviewed annually to determine their short- and long-term stability to minimize detrimental impacts.

-Throughout the year existing revenues shall be monitored and possible new sources of revenue shall be explored to ensure all revenue potential is maximized.
+Throughout the year existing revenues shall be monitored and possible new sources of revenues shall be explored to ensure all revenue potential is maximized.
 All fees are reviewed annually and periodically updated.
 Revenue deficits will be avoided at all costs.